freerange/site/soups/weeklinks/week-219-links.snip.markdown

 ### [Today's Email Incident](https://github.com/blog/1440-today-s-email-incident)

 Github explain, in detail, an unexpected side effect of keeping up with the most recent Rails patches.
-As a slight aside, I tried this code on an empty 3.2.13 app, using sqlite3 and I don’t see the problem they’re experiencing. <%= by('chris-roos') %>
+As a slight aside, I tried this code on an empty 3.2.13 app, using sqlite3 and I don't see the problem they're experiencing. <%= by('chris-roos') %>

 ### [Building a GOV.UK exhibit](http://codon.com/building-a-govuk-exhibit)